MarcNairn/SpinOrg/README.md

 </div>

 ## Overview
 The following workflow roughly describes how to implement the code.
 The code has been developed to specifically address our Lindbladian of interest.
-In principle, however, it suffices to change the Heisenberg-Langevin equations fed into the program to study a range of weakly to strongly coupled spin-cavity models.
+In principle, however, it suffices to change the Heisenberg-Langevin equations fed into the program to study a range of weakly to strongly coupled spin-cavity models where we expect our semiclassical approach to hold.

 ```mermaid
 graph TD;